okonomichiyaki/supercat/00-SUPERCAT.md

 *version 0.1.1*

 This is a non-player system, or "bot", for playing the board game Arcs.
 It's intended for solo, i.e. one player versus one or more bots.
-It could be used as the 3rd or 4th player in a multiplayer game, but that was not the goal and has not been tested.
+It could be used as the 3rd or 4th player in a multiplayer game, but that was not the goal and has not been seriously tested.

 ## Components

-You will need a way to track two numbers per bot, for instance two dice of different colors rotated to show a specific number face up.
+You will need some way to track two numbers per bot, for instance two dice of different colors rotated to show a specific number face up.
 These are referred to as "counters" in the rules.
+You will also separately need one six sided die.

 ## Setup

 Follow the instructions in the Arcs rulebook for your desired player count.
-If using the optional difficulty mode (see next page) and playing on "normal" or "harder" difficulty, the player will be last in turn order and a bot will start with the initiative; other bots will take the remaining positions in turn order.
+If using the optional difficulty mode (see next page), the player will be last in turn order and one bot will start with the initiative; if playing with other bots, they will take the remaining positions in turn order.

 ## Playing a chapter